F1000Research Author Guidelines

 Once your article receives two ‘Approved’ statuses, or two ‘Approved with Reservations’ statuses and one ‘Approved’ status, your article will be indexed - currently in PubMed, PubMed Central, Scopus, Embase, Google Scholar, CrossRef and the British Library - and the status of your article will change to ‘Indexed’.

 F1000Research Article Types

-F1000Research will publish the following types of articles:
+F1000Research publishes the following types of articles:

 (See further details about these articles below in Section 4.1).

 |Method Articles||Method Articles describe a new experimental or computational method, test or procedure (basic science or clinical), and should have been well tested.
 This includes new study methods, substantive modifications to existing methods or innovative applications of existing methods to new models or scientific questions.

 We welcome technical articles that describe tools that facilitate the design or performance of experiments, provide data analysis features or assist medical treatment such as drug delivery devices.